santiment/academy/src/docs/neuro-api/metrics/token-age-consumed-in-days/index.md

 ---
-title: Average Token Age Consumed in Days
+title: Neuro API - Average Token Age Consumed in Days
 author: Santiment Team
-# References
-#

 ---

 Fetch the average number of days that tokens were idle before being